Saga Norén: Concept and character creation

 Other facets of the character evolved gradually.
 It was Charlotte Sieling, the conceptual director, who conceived much of Saga's Norén's trademark look in collaboration with Sofia Helin.
 This includes her leather trousers, olive green military coat, and minimal use of makeup.
 "When I first read the script, I thought I should have short hair, but Charlotte said she'd read somewhere that it's "easier to get laid" if you have long hair.
 So we decided it should stay", Helin says.

-Saga Norén's vintage "Jäger Grön / Hunter Green" Porsche, wrongly dated by many fans as being a 1977 Porsche 911 S, but actually a 1972 911 SC, was privately purchased by Elisabeth von Koch, in charge of props for the series, but was later sold to the production company.
+Saga Norén's vintage Porsche 911, a 1977 911S Coupé (chassis no. 9117201496), is finished in Porsche color code 414, officially named "olive" in Porsche documentation.
+The color code is visible on the vehicle's original paint plate in auction photographs.
+The car was privately purchased by Elisabeth von Koch, in charge of props for the series, but was later sold to the production company in October 2012.
+It was imported into Sweden from San Francisco in 2009 and auctioned by Bonhams in 2018, with all proceeds going to WaterAid, selling for £141,500.
 The in-story origin of the car was only revealed very late in the series; in Series Four Saga says she won the car in a bet with a former school colleague, who had bet she could not graduate from the police academy.
 The school colleague is now the police commissioner in Stockholm.